 It’s typically administered through a subcutaneous injection, meaning it’s injected just beneath the skin rather than into muscle or veins.

 The reason Semaglutide is given via injection is due to its chemical structure, which prevents it from being effective if taken orally.
+By injecting it into the fatty tissue, Semaglutide is gradually absorbed into the bloodstream, ensuring steady and consistent action over time.

 For those using Semaglutide to manage their weight or blood sugar, it’s crucial to follow a consistent dosing schedule and technique to get the most out of the medication.